jsfehler/renpy-encyclopaedia/docs/_build/html/_sources/getting-started.rst.txt

 Installation
 ------------

-To add the Encyclopaedia to your game,
+To add the Encyclopaedia to your game:

 1. Download the latest release at https://github.com/jsfehler/renpy-encyclopaedia/releases
-2. Place the Encyclopaedia files into your project's 'game' directory.
+2. Place `enc.rpy` and `encyclopaedia_screens.rpy` into your project's `game` directory.

 Creating an Encyclopaedia
 -------------------------